Skip to content

 source of annoyance.

 And if you find DGN to DWG conversion (or vice versa) frustrating and messy, there’s a tool specifically designed to ease that particular source of annoyance for you!
-MicroStation users can view Translation Manager here, while AutoCAD users will find it here.
+Translation Manager is available for MicroStation and AutoCAD users.

 If you have any questions about tools for your specific platform, please call a knowledgeable Service Consultant at 727-442-7774.
 Don’t forget to ask about the select tools that have free trial versions (no credit card required).